 You are responsible for making sure your application is complete and accurate.
-Giving false or misleading information is a serious offence under the Criminal Code Act 1995 (Cth) and we will investigate any false or misleading information and may exclude your application from further consideration.
-If you find you have submitted an application with misleading information or the circumstances of the project change materially you should call us immediately on 13 28 46.
+Giving false or misleading information is a serious offence under the Criminal Code Act 1995.
+If we consider that you have provided false or misleading information we may not progress your application.
+If you have submitted an application with misleading information or if the circumstances of the project change materially, you should call us immediately on 13 28 46.